 How to Avoid Fake Amazon Deals

 It was Cyber Monday 2018 and I had been watching the price of a particular 50-inch Sony TV for a while, hoping it would go down below $500 from its normal price of $700.
-When I say I wanted this TV I mean I really wanted it but I’m also a frugal consumer so if I could get a good deal as well then, I was going to wait.
+When I say I wanted this TV, I mean I really wanted it.
+However, I’m also a frugal consumer, so if I could get a good deal as well, I was going to wait.

 For hours I had been flicking from my work tabs to Amazon to check if the TV had gone on sale (getting essentially no work done in the process).
-Finally, I seen it, the beautiful 50-inch TV was finally on sale.
-I noted that the deal was for 30% off, that would take it to $490 and so I quickly clicked through the sales pages and at last the order was confirmed – I now owned the TV.
+Finally, I saw it; the beautiful 50-inch TV was finally on sale.
+I noted that the deal was for 30% off, that would take it to $490.
+I quickly clicked through the sales pages and at last the order was confirmed—I now owned the TV.